NeoGeographyToolkit/StereoPipeline/docs/examples/kaguya.rst

    TC2W2B0_01_05324N056E2169

 Stereo was run with mapprojected images (:numref:`mapproj-example`).

 Dense matches were produced from stereo disparity (:numref:`dense_ip`).
+Having on the order of 20,000 dense matches is suggested.

 The DEM and cameras were aligned to LOLA, and lens distortion was solved for as in :numref:`kaguya_ba` (using additional overlapping images).
 The resulting optimized cameras were passed in to the jitter solver.